JoachimLaviolette/AI-quiz/README.md

   3. What are the applications of AI?
   4. What are the dangers of AI?

-In a second part, the user is asked to do the quizz.
+In the second part, the user is asked to do the quizz.
 There are a series of 15 questions to answer.

 ## Access the quizz